Simon Morule (Board Chair)

-Mr Morule has been a member of the board for many years since the 1980s, following time spent as the Parent Council Chairperson while his children were learners at Dominican.
-Having seen the school grow and develop over many years has given him a keen understanding of the ethos of the school and the important issues to safeguard in the deliberations of the Board.
+Mr Morule has been a member of the Board for many years since the 1980s, following time spent as the Parent Council Chairperson while his children were learners at Dominican.
+Having seen the school grow and develop over the years has given him a keen understanding of the ethos of the school, and the important issues to safeguard in the deliberations of the Board.
 Mr Morule works in the Biotech industry and travels widely.

 Sr Maureen is the representative for the Dominican Sisters on the Board and very happy to be that.
-She herself is a proud past pupil of DCS, which in her days was an all girls’ school and called Convent of the Sacred Heart, Belgravia.
-In those times almost 100% of the teachers were sisters, an Sr Maureen subsequently joined the sisters.
-She is involved in many areas of Catholic Education and is passionate about upholding the Catholic Ethos in all our Dominican schools.
+She herself is a proud past pupil of DCS, which in her day was an all girls’ school and called Convent of the Sacred Heart, Belgravia.
+In those times almost 100% of the teachers were Sisters, and Sr Maureen subsequently joined the Sisters.
+She is involved in many areas of Catholic education and is passionate about upholding the Catholic ethos in all our Dominican schools.

-Mr Arthur’s career has taken a number of turns, as a project manager in the building industry, working for a corporate social investment agency, where he worked on building projects representing the donor and the community to ensure the best solution for both, while ensuring that the professional team performed according to the brief in the interests of all parties.
-He brings to Dominican not only building experience, but also capacity to lead and develop people systematically through processes to the best solution, which is his current business providing coaching and change management services.
-While a new member of the Board to chair a new subcommittee for building and maintenance, Mr Arthur began his relationship with Dominican Convent in 2001, working on the primary school science block project with Sr Natalie.
+Mr Arthur’s career has taken a number of turns - he was a project manager in the building industry, has worked for a corporate social investment agency where he worked on building projects representing the donor and the community, to ensure the best solution for both while ensuring that the professional team performed according to the brief in the interests of all parties.
+He brings to Dominican not only building experience, but also a capacity to lead and develop people systematically through processes to the best solution, which is his current business, providing coaching and change management services.
+While a new member of the Board to chair a new subcommittee for building and maintenance, Mr Arthur began his relationship with Dominican Convent School in 2001, working on the primary school science block project with the late Sr Natalie Kuhn.

 Mr Mbau joined the Dominican Board at the invitation of Mr Leeming in 1987.
 Over the many years of his input, he has provided a sound business approach to the affairs of the school.
 His main interest is in making a difference to society, and Mr Mbau’s work at Dominican continues to do that.
 He has enjoyed the challenges of keeping the finances at Dominican balanced, and is a business owner in his professional life.

-Mr Raoleka is a past pupil of DCS and a former Investment Banker, starting off in Corporate Finance at JPMorgan Chase Johannesburg for several years.
-It was there that he was the head of the JPMorgan / Dominican Convent School Fund.
-He subsequently moved to Standard Bank’s Acquisition Finance Group, during which period he joined the Dominican Board to remain involved with the school and children.
+Mr Raoleka is a past pupil of DCS and a former investment banker, starting off in Corporate Finance at JP Morgan Chase Johannesburg for several years.
+It was there that he was the head of the JP Morgan / Dominican Convent School Fund.
+He subsequently moved to Standard Bank’s Acquisition Finance Group, during which period he joined the Dominican Board to remain involved with the school and the learners.
 He currently operates a renewable energy advisory firm that focuses on sustainability and project development advisory in the renewable industry.